jjlopezm/RickAndMortyTechTest/README.md

 This command will generate the file "RickAndMortyAPI.jar" that can be executed in the "target" directory

-#Additional configuration
+## Additional configuration
 It is possible to configure some parameters.
-The default ones are in directory
+The default ones are in the project directory
 ```shell
 ./src/main/resources/application.properties
 ```